EQDYNA/EQdyna/README.md

 # Collaboration
 If you are interested in collaboration using EQdyna, please contact Drs.
 Benchun Duan (bduan@tamu.edu) or Dunyu Liu (dliu@ig.utexas.edu).

+# Reference
+Duan, B. (2010).
+Role of initial stress rotations in rupture dynamics and ground motion: A case study with implications for the Wenchuan earthquake, J. Geophys.
+Res.
+115.
+Duan, B. (2012).
+Dynamic rupture of the 2011 Mw 9.0 Tohoku-Oki earthquake: Roles of a possible subducting seamount, J. Geophys.
+Res.
+117
+Duan, B., D. Liu, and A. Yin (2017).
+Seismic shaking in the North China Basin expected from ruptures of a possible seismic gap, Geophys.
+Res.
+Lett.
+44 4855-4862.
+Liu, D. and B. Duan (2018).
+"Scenario Earthquake and Ground‐Motion Simulations in North China: Effects of Heterogeneous Fault Stress and 3D Basin Structure."
+BSSA.